-GROUND RESISTANCE: It displays the ground resistance when the generator is plugged in and the transmitter is powered OFF.
+GROUND RESISTANCE: It displays the ground resistance when the generator is plugged in; the power switch is in STOP position (down) and the emergency button is pulled up.
 The value shown is the contact resistance in kilo-ohms (x1000 Ω).